About UT Physicians, a Part of UTHealth

 Established in 1972 by The University of Texas System Board of Regents, The University of Texas Health Science Center at Houston (UTHealth) is Houston’s Health University and Texas’ resource for health care education, innovation, scientific discovery and excellence in patient care.
 The most comprehensive academic health center in the UT System and the U.S. Gulf Coast region, UTHealth is also home to schools of biomedical informatics, biomedical sciences, dentistry, nursing and public health.
 UTHealth includes The University of Texas Harris County Psychiatric Center.

 Memorial Hermann-Texas Medical Center, a partner in the Memorial Hermann Healthcare System, is the primary teaching hospital of McGovern Medical School in the Texas Medical Center (TMC).
-The hospital serves as the center of inpatient clinical activity for McGovern Medical School’s full-time faculty who work closely with part-time faculty and volunteer physicians.
+The hospital serves as the center of inpatient clinical activity for the medical school’s full-time faculty who work closely with part-time faculty and volunteer physicians.

 TIRR Memorial Hermann – Recognized for 20 years as one of America’s “Best Rehabilitation Hospitals,” TIRR was ranked #3 in 2014 by U.S. News & World Report.
 TIRR treats patients with a range of disabilities from complex conditions like brain injury, stroke, spinal cord injury, multiple trauma and amputation, to rehabilitation to conditions including multiple sclerosis, Parkinson’s disease, post-polio syndrome, rheumatoid arthritis and lupus.
 McGovern Medical School’s Department of Physical Medicine and Rehabilitation is closely aligned with TIRR.

 - Giuseppe N. Colasurdo, MD, President, UTHealth; CEO and Board Chairman, UT Physicians